luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/10-seeker-weapons-and-grenades.md

 # Seeker Weapons & Grenades

 Seeker weapons are a combination of automatic grenade launcher, micromissile, coilgun, and smart munitions technology in personal weapon sizes.
-Seeker rounds are fired at high-velocity via rings of magnetic coils, after which the micromissile or minimissile uses scramjets or solid-fuel rockets to propel itself and maintain high velocities over great distances.
+Seeker rounds are fired at high velocity via rings of magnetic coils, after which the micromissile or minimissile uses scramjets or solid-fuel rockets to propel itself and maintain high velocities over great distances.
 Seekers are fired using Guns skill.

 | SEEKER WEAPONS      | Firing Modes |    Ammo    | Range | Comp/<!-- CLEANED wbr -->GP | Notes                                  |
 | :------------------ | :----------: | :--------: | :---: | :----------: | :------------------------------------- |